ont-app/vocabulary/README.md

  :ns #namespace[my.namespace]}}
 ```

-All the same behaviors described herein will apply.
+All the same behaviors described herein for namespace metadata will apply.

 <a name="h3-working-with-kwis"></a>
 ### Working with KWIs